hxrriet02/PlexYTDL/README.md

 ## After Setup

-After you've set up the program, each time you want to download videos, just run `main.py`.
+After you've set up the program, each time you want to download videos, just run `main.py` or set up the download between hours feature as explained above.

 ## Exceptions